Virginia Avenue Tunnel: Environmental impact statements and objections to the proposal

 CSX released its Draft Environmental Impact Statement (DEIS) for the Virginia Avenue Tunnel project in July 2013.
 During the comment period, many local residents and organizations, including Casey Trees, the Capitol Hill Restoration Society (CHRS), the Sierra Club, and the Committee of 100 on the Federal City, expressed concerns.
 CHRS highlighted potential negative impacts on historic structures, economic effects on Barracks Row, and concerns about the project's impact on the L'Enfant Plan.
 Supporters of the tunnel argued that the project was a case of NIMBYism, while critics dismiss these claims.

 Throughout the process, critics pointed to several concerns.
 An Environmental Protection Agency review noted several deficiencies in the DEIS, including issues related to environmental justice, health, and community impacts."
 Though CSX stated that it planned to use a cut-and-cover method to maintain rail and road traffic during construction, neighbors were concerned because it would necessitate partial closures of Virginia Avenue for three years.
 Citing the 2013 Lac-Mégantic derailment, critics expressed concern about crude oil shipments through the city, but CSX assured that the tunnel improvements would not lead to more crude oil shipments.
 Opponents of the new tunnels also accused CSX, DDOT, and FHWA of rushing the project without properly addressing local concerns or exploring alternative options.
 Congressional Delegate Eleanor Holmes Norton requested an expedited release of the FEIS in April 2014 to resolve the ongoing issue.

 The FHWA released the 2,639-page FEIS on June 13, 2014, which favored renovating and replacing the existing tunnel rather than rerouting trains through new lines in Southern Maryland.
 The FEIS offered some financial compensation to affected residents, though many felt it did not adequately address their concerns.

 Appendix A of the FEIS revealed that DDOT issued an occupancy permit in 2012, granting CSX a right-of-way, before the review was complete.

 Delegate Norton requested an extension for the review period to allow residents more time to assess the impact of the project, but one was not granted.

-FHWA approval

 The FHWA issued a Record of Decision, approving the tunnel project on November 4, 2014.
 Lawsuits attempting to stop the project were denied in court decisions, and construction on the project began in 2015.

-Project completion
+Construction and opening

 The first phase of the project was completed on December 23, 2016, when the first double-stack train passed through the newly constructed parallel tunnel.
 Work then began on removing the old tunnel and replacing it with a new, taller one.
 The full project was completed in fall 2018.